taliesins/azure-subscriptionator/README.md

 # Framework limitations

-- Role assignment: will be assigned to a group and not to an individual or application.
-- Role assignment: will be applied at management group or subscription level to an AAD Group.
 - Role assignment: only supports assignment against management group and subscription, so can't be applied directly against other providers.
 Possible work around is to abstracted this by using RoleDefinition that is applied at management group or subscription
 - Auto publish of Azure Blueprint will generate a release version name based on current date time.
 - Subscription: Azure api only allows EA Azure customers to create subscriptions programmatically.
 One day the framework might provide browser automation or direct api usage equivalent to do so. https://docs.microsoft.com/en-us/azure/azure-resource-manager/programmatically-create-subscription?tabs=rest